Matyyn/Todo-App-Frontend/README.md

   npm install
 ```

-Run the command below in your project folder terminal to start the project:
+Run the command below in your project folder terminal to start the React Application:
 ```bash
   npm run dev
 ```